-If you have applied, been accepted, and enrolled in an online nursing school, congratulations.
-You are on your way to a challenging — and potentially rewarding — career in the noble profession of nursing.
+Congratulations!
+You are at the beginning of fulfilling your dream of becoming a nurse.
+You’ve applied, been accepted, and enrolled in a nursing school, and you are on your way to a challenging — and rewarding — career in the noble profession of nursing.
 The latter is not hype.
-Research shows that the profession of nursing is held in high esteem by a majority of Americans.
-This statistic has held true for decades.
-Only firefighters earned higher respect among Americans, and that was for a brief period following the tragic events of 9/11.
+Research shows that Americans hold the nursing profession in high esteem and nurses are recognized as critical members of our health care system.

-Getting into nursing school, whether it is a bricks-and-mortar institution, or an online nursing school, is the first big hurdle.
+Getting accepted into nursing school is the first big hurdle.
 Keeping up with challenging course work and maintaining good grades is undoubtedly another.
 But for many students, paying for their education is a still greater challenge.

 FAFSA First and Foremost

-The first step is to fill out a Free Application for Federal Student Aid (FAFSA) form, online.
+The first step is to go online and fill out a Free Application for Federal Student Aid (FAFSA) form.
 It takes a little time, planning, and patience to fill out this form, but the potential rewards are well worth it.
-FAFSA opens the door to not only federal scholarships, grants and other programs, but it is also used by many private and state-sponsored scholarship and grant programs.
-The idea is to document your level of need and confirm your eligibility.
-In 2014, nearly $80 billion in student aid was doled out by the federal government alone, in the form of grants and tax credits.
+FAFSA opens the door to not only federal scholarships, grants and other programs, it is also used by many private and state-sponsored scholarship and grant programs.
+The FAFSA us a tool used to calculate your level of need and confirm your eligibility.

 Fellowships and Residency Programs

 Forgiveness is divine, according to the old saying.
 And that is never more true than when you are a nursing student with ample student debt who receives a welcome grant of loan forgiveness.
 Some programs are federally sponsored.
 Forgiveness, cancellation, or discharge of an existing loan may be granted under certain circumstances.
-For example, teachers who work in schools serving low-income students may qualify for forgiveness of a so-called Federal Perkins Loan.
-The program also applies to people who work in specific service professions, such as nursing.
-You would typically need to serve in a qualifying position for up to five years to have your loan 100% cancelled.
+For example, nurses who work a certain number of years in high-need areas may qualify for loan forgiveness.

 Grants and Scholarships